-9 As per Security Council resolution 1244.
+10 As per Security Council resolution 1244.

-1. HQ Costs/Global Shared Service Centres
+Operating Costs (normally incurred at HQ/Global Shared Service Centres levels)

-Costs must be allocated at the lowest level of granularity where possible.
-It is recommended that entities allocate to countries or regions where this is feasible, taking into account internal allocation methodology and system configurations.
-Where this may not be possible, entities can allocate HQ costs and Global Shared Service Centres to the Global and Interregional code.
+Operating costs11 must be allocated at the lowest level of granularity where possible.
+It is recommended that entities allocate operating costs to countries or regions where this is feasible, taking into account their internal allocation methodology and system configurations (see also FAQ below) Where this may not be possible, entities can allocate operating costs to the Global code, against the separate sub-code for operating costs introduced in the 2021 CEB Statistics for this purpose.
+From 2021 onwards, where operating costs have not been allocated to the level of regions or countries, they should be allocated to the Global code under the sub-category Operating Costs.
+An example would be operating costs incurred in New York.
+The costs should not be allocated to the United States of America but to Global - Operating Costs.

-Location of beneficiary vs location where expenses are incurred
+Non Operating-Costs: Location of beneficiary vs location where expenses are incurred

-All costs must be allocated to the country/region where the beneficiary is located.
+All costs other than operating costs must be allocated to the country/region where the beneficiary is located.
 It is understood that some level of judgement may be required when allocating expenses to the beneficiary location, and UN entities are therefore requested to establish a clear policy on how the expenses are allocated to locations.
 This ensures that - to the extent possible - the results produced at a country level and the expenses incurred to produce these results are aligned.